Our Wisconsin Travel Guide

 Wisconsin State Capitol, Madison

 Wisconsin State Capitol is one of Madison’s most attractive locations.
-Completed in 1917, the building has a beautiful 287-foot-high dome which makes for a site to behold.
+Completed in 1917, the building has a beautiful 287-foot-high dome.
 It also houses a museum on the sixth floor, which gives visitors a chance to learn about its building’s history.
 You can also go on an hour-long tour of the facility to explore it in more detail.
-The building has beautiful large murals, marble work, monuments, and beautiful features.
+The building has beautiful large murals, marble work, monuments, and beautiful features and remains one of the top Wisconsin attractions.

 Cave of the Mounds